ctnava/rxtechnotes/1_law.md

 - **The Joint Commission (TJC)**: A non-profit that establishes standards & monitors compliance for healthcare programs in the US.
 TJC-accredited programs include hospitals, healthcare networks, HMOs, & nursing homes.
 - **The American Society for Consultant Pharmacists (ASCP)**: Sets standards for the practice of pharmacy who provide medication distribution and consultation for nursing homes.
 - **The Accreditation Commission for Health Care (ACHC)**: Sets standards for pharmacies that provide services in the realm of: infusion, community retail, long-term care, & specialty pharmacy.
 They also administer the *Pharmacy Compounding Accreditation Board (PCAB)* accreditation.

+## Important Legislation

+### Occupational Safety & Health Act (OSHA) of 1970

+The OSHA was passed to ensure the safety of workers nationwide, including the pharmacy.
+Workers must be trained in safety measures and be provided Personal Protective Equipment (PPE) when exposure to hazardous substances is possible.
+It also requires that Materials Safety Data Sheets (SDS) be made available to explain the risks of exposure and protocols necessary to prevent harm from such incidents.

+### The Health Information Privacy & Accountability Act (HIPAA) of 1996

+HIPAA regulates how healthcare workers handle **Protected Health Information (PHI)**, which is any individually identifiable health information.
+This includes the manner of transmission and the contents of patient counseling when it includes enough information to identify the patient.
+Medical personnel must be trained periodically on HIPAA regulations to stay up to date and there must be a designated privacy officer appointed on duty.

+#### Privacy Policy & Disclosures

+Patients must be informed of their privacy rights, how the pharmacy handles information, and have access to their PHI records if requested.

+##### Release of Information

+Under HIPAA, medical personnel cannot disclose any PHI to anyone other than the patient unless the patient has given express consent, including spouses & relatives.
+One such form of consent is a Release of Information form that is typically used to transfer PHI to another healthcare facility or to receive for their personal use.

+#### Violations

+Violations must be reported to the Department of Health and Human Services' Office for Civil Rights: within 60 days of the end of a calender year if the breach affects less than 500 people; or within 60 days if it affects more.